Helping Children Cope With Divorce at Different Ages

 - Encourage children to share their feelings in a non-judgmental atmosphere.

 We recognize that there is no one size fits all and that children cope with divorce in different ways.
-However, approaching the topic with a healing attitude towards new life circumstances each family member may experience will help everyone move forward in a positive way.
+However, approaching divorce collaboratively and with a healing attitude can help ease the transition.

 Help with Family Law Matters